googlefonts/googlefonts.github.io/gf-guide/onboarding.md

 <a href="./index"><button class="button button-i">&larr; GF Guide Index</button></a>

-# Adding & upgrading fonts to Google Fonts
+# Adding & Upgrading Fonts to Google Fonts
 {:.no_toc}

 <div class="callout">

-🐸  Any contribution to Google Fonts should be first submitted through the <a href="https://github.com/google/fonts/issues">google/fonts issue tracker</a>.
+🐸  Any contributions to Google Fonts should be first submitted through the <a href="https://github.com/google/fonts/issues">Google Fonts issue tracker</a>.
 <br><br>
-Don't forget to search in the issue tracker (using keywords) if your issue has already been raised before opening a new one :) The following links can be used to create different kinds of issues:
+Don't forget to search the issue tracker (using keywords) to see if your issue has already been raised before opening a new one.
+The following links can be used to create different kinds of issues:

 <ul>
     <li><a href="https://github.com/google/fonts/issues/new?assignees=&labels=II+New+Font%2C+%3E+Submission&template=1_add-font.md&title=Add+%5BFont+Name%5D">Submitting a new OFL Font</a></li>